The best waterproof dress shoes for men

 When a high-quality dress shoe without a waterproof upper absorbs water, the leather turns brittle.
 The natural oils within the fibers bind to the moisture and make the leather dry and stiff.

 Ironically, the better the leather, the more prone it is to moisture damage.
 High-grade Aniline leather lacks a corrective coating on top, thus absorbing water rather easily.
-Deerskin is somewhat of an exception as it doesn’t turn brittle after getting wet.
-But Deerskin is less commonly used in dress shoes because of its unique texture and hand-feel.

 So even with a fancy waterproof Galosh, it’s best to leave behind your pricey Edward Green, Paolo Scafora, or Santoni dress shoes at home instead of taking them to work.

-Sure, dress sneakers have highly-corrected leather of a lower grade, but then, that’s the understandable trade-off for waterproofing.
+Sure, dress sneakers have highly-corrected leather of a lower grade, but that’s the understandable trade-off for waterproofing.

 Protective sprays are ineffective and damage the leather